 California state law requires all employers to carry workers compensation insurance, with the only exception being sole proprietorships (i.e., self-employed people).
 This means that, no matter how large or how small a business may be, by law employers must provide workers’ compensation benefits to any employees who are injured on the job.
 Being uninsured does not mean that an employer cannot be held liable for injuries sustained by an employee on the job, and the expenses associated with a lawsuit can quickly add up to far more than the cost of coverage would be.

 Not carrying workers’ compensation insurance is risky.
-Some employers may opt out of carrying insurance due to costly premiums, or because their business is a small family business and they do not expect any employees to file a claim, or because the business is not in a hazardous industry that is known for resulting in employee injuries.
+Some employers may opt-out of carrying insurance due to costly premiums, or because their business is a small family business and they do not expect any employees to file a claim, or because the business is not in a hazardous industry that is known for resulting in employee injuries.
 However, under the law, none of these circumstances preclude an employer from having to carry workers’ compensation insurance.
-Being uninsured is not only a legal risk, it is also a financial risk.
-If an employee becomes hurt at work and files a claim, you could be compelled by the court to not only cover the cost of that employee’s benefits, but also face steep fines and strict penalties on top of that.
+Being uninsured is not only a legal risk but is also a financial risk.
+If an employee becomes hurt at work and files a claim, you could be compelled by the court to not only cover the cost of that employee’s benefits but also face steep fines and strict penalties on top of that.

 Not having workers’ compensation insurance coverage can lead to stark penalties for employers.
 Some employers choose to go the self-insure route and handle workers compensation claims as they arise.
 Fines and incarceration are some of the most common and also scariest penalties that an employer can face.